The Buddha explains how a bhikkhu should live with mindfulness and clear awareness.

 Sato, bhikkhave, bhikkhu vihareyya sampajāno.
 Ayaṁ vo amhākaṁ anusāsanī”ti.

-Bhikkhus, a bhikkhu should live mindfully and with full awareness.
+Bhikkhus, a bhikkhu should live mindfully and with clear awareness.
 This is my instruction to you.”

 Qualities: